Effective Date: Monday, 18 November 2024 (Revised on April 26, 2025)

 • Academic and professional qualifications.

-• Quality and feasibility of the research focus.
+• Quality and feasibility of the proposed research focus.

 • Potential impact on oral and public health.

-• Funding: No funding is available.
-Fellows must self-fund their research and related costs.
-However, they will have access to Orapuh resources.
+• Funding: Members must self-fund their research and related costs, though they will have access to Orapuh resources.

 6. Mentorship and Support

-• Access to symposia, clinical meetings, workshops, seminars, and networking opportunities.
+• Access to symposia, clinical meetings, workshops, and seminars is available.

 7. Reporting and Evaluation

-• Final Report: A comprehensive report at the end of the fellowship summarising research outcomes and future directions.
+• Final Report: Members must submit a comprehensive report summarising their research outcomes at the end of the programme.

 8. Code of Conduct

-• Fellows must adhere to Orapuh’s ethical guidelines and professional conduct standards.
+• Members must adhere to Orapuh’s ethical and professional standards.

 9. Termination Policy

-• The fellowship may be terminated for failure to meet academic standards, ethical violations, or non-compliance with fellowship terms.
+• Membership may be terminated for poor academic performance, ethical violations, or non-compliance with programme requirements.

 10. Post-Fellowship

-• Alumni Network: Fellows become perpetual members of the Orapuh College of Scholars (OCS) and may use FOCS after their name.
-The College provides ongoing collaboration and support among other benefits.
+• Alumni Network: Fellows remain perpetual members of the Orapuh College of Scholars (OCS).

-• Continued Engagement: Opportunities to participate in future Orapuh projects and events.
+• Continued Engagement: Fellows are encouraged to participate in future Orapuh projects and events.

 11. Professional Development